Our Lady of Luján: History

 The Luján image was made in Brazil and sent to Argentina.
 Tradition holds that a settler ordered the terracotta image of the Immaculate Conception in 1630 because he intended to create a shrine in her honor to help reinvigorate the Catholic faith in Santiago del Estero, his region.
 After embarking from the port of Buenos Aires, the caravan carrying the image stopped at the residence of Don Rosendo Oramas, located in the present town of Zelaya.

 When the caravan wanted to resume the journey, the oxen refused to move.
 Once the crate containing the image was removed, the animals started to move again.
 Given the evidence of a miracle, people believed the Virgin wished to remain there.
-The image was venerated in a primitive chapel for 40 years.
-Then the image was acquired by Ana de Matos and carried to Luján, where it currently resides.

-Pope John Paul II visited the shrine during an apostolic journey.
+Hermitage

+Upon learning of the event in Buenos Aires, many residents came to venerate the image and, as the attendance grew, Rosendo de Trigueros had a hermitage built for it where it remained from 1630 to 1674.
+In fact, today there exists on that site, known as the Place of the Miracle, a convent and a small chapel made of adobe and a dirt floor - which can be visited - that is reminiscent of that hermitage that was built as the first sanctuary.

+She was called the Virgin Estanciera and the Patroncita Morena.
+A young enslaved person, Manuel Costa de los Ríos ("El Negro Manuel"), came with the caravan and witnessed what happened; seeing his master's love for the Virgin, he assigned him to the exclusive care of the image, which he did until his death.
+He was in charge of the order in the hermitage and the clothing of the Virgin, directing the prayers of the pilgrims.
+When Rosendo de Trigueros died, his ranch was abandoned, but Manuel continued, with constancy, the service that he had imposed on himself.